-The following table sets forth the executive officers of the Company serving as of the date of this proxy statement, but also includes Mr. Shanfelter, who resigned from his interim position on February 29, 2020.
+The following table sets forth the executive officers of the Company serving as of the date of this proxy statement.
 All executive officers are appointed by, and serve at the pleasure of, the Board.
 There is no family relationship between or among any of the Company's directors and executive officers.

-Name Age Position with the Company Mark R. Stauffer 57 President and Chief Executive Officer Austin J. Shanfelter 62 Interim Chief Operating Officer (March 22, 2019 until February 29, 2020) Peter R. Buchler 73 Executive Vice President, Chief Administrative Officer, Chief Compliance Officer, General Counsel, and Secretary Robert L. Tabb 35 Vice President, Chief Financial Officer, and Treasurer
+Name Age Position with the Company Mark R. Stauffer 58 President and Chief Executive Officer Robert L. Tabb 36 Executive Vice President, Chief Financial Officer, and Treasurer Peter R. Buchler 74 Executive Vice President, Chief Administrative Officer, Chief Compliance Officer, General Counsel, and Secretary

-Below is a summary of the business experience of each of our current executive officers other than Messrs.
-Stauffer and Shanfelter (whose business experience is included under the above captions "Nominees for Director" and "Background of Continuing Directors", respectively).
+Below is a summary of the business experience of each of our current executive officers other than Mr. Stauffer (whose business experience is included under the above caption "Background of Continuing Directors").